 Q: What do I do with my extra gear at the start line (back pack, jumper etc)?

 We will transport any gear that you leave with us at the start line, to the finish line for you.
-Please collect a gear bag and make sure your gear is clearly marked with your name and race number, so you can find it at the finish line.
+You will need to provide your own bag however bag tags will be available at the start line, make sure your gear is clearly marked with your name and race number, so you can find it at the finish line.

-Q: What do I take with me out on the course?
+Q: What do I take with me out on the course (mandatory gear)?

-Three water stations will be positioned around the course where runners can fill up with water and Tailwind.
-There will also be a selection of sliced fruit such as bananas available at the water stations so take that into consideration when planning your nutrition strategy.
+There are Aid Stations positioned around the course where runners can fill up with water and Tailwind Nutrition.
+There will also be a selection of sliced fruit such as bananas available at the aid stations so take that into consideration when planning your nutrition strategy.
 There will be no cups at the aid stations so you MUST take a bottle or other drinking container with you.
 Please be sun smart - much of the route is exposed and even on cloudy days you can get sunburnt so please take a hat and sunscreen.
 Please note that the track will not be closed for the event, so runners need to be careful when overtaking each other and be courteous to other track users.
 Future permission for the event depends on good feedback about runners’ conduct.
 Bad feedback will put the event in jeopardy.

 Q: Can I get a refund if I withdraw from the event?

-Please see the Refunds & Cancellations section on the entry page of the website.
+Please refer to the Refunds & Cancellations section of the website for further information.

-Runners are encouraged to arrive by rail at Otford.
-There is good parking & connections from Sydney, Sutherland, or Cronulla.
 There is very limited parking in Otford, but runner drop offs are possible.
-See the Logistics page for full details of transport arrangements.
+See the Transport information page for full details of suggested transport arrangements.